08 Jul Meet Sasha Wilson – Associate Director

 Spending time with my family, running, hiking, live music.
 My husband is a songwriter and plays in a local band so we spend a lot of time at music events.

-We are all thrilled to have Sasha as a part of our Montclare Administrative Team and know that you will enjoy getting to know her this year!
+We are all thrilled to have Sasha as a part of our Montclare Leadership Team and know that you will enjoy getting to know her this year!